CreatorB/Android-Library/README.md

 Android-Library
 ===============

-Just android lib repository make you easy to find library for your development
+This repository have been builded for help you to easily find library of Android Development.